 This vehicle is designed and manufactured for off-road use only.
-It does not conform to Federal Motor Vehicle Safety Standards, or US EPA regulations, and operation on public streets, roads, or highways is illegal.
+It does not conform to Federal Motor Vehicle Safety Standards, and operation on public streets, roads, or highways is illegal.
 The vehicle is equipped with a USDA approved spark arrester.
 Obey local laws and regulations.

-- READ THIS OWNER'S MANUAL CAREFULLY. - NOT RECOMMENDED FOR CHILDREN UNDER 7 YEARS OLD.
+- READ OWNER'S MANUAL CAREFULLY. - NOT RECOMMENDED FOR CHILDREN UNDER 7 YEARS OLD.
 Pay special attention to statements preceded by the following words.